varshneydevansh/FilterTube/docs/CHANNEL_BLOCKING_SYSTEM.md

 ## 4. Blocking Flow (3-dot Menu → Persist → Hide)

 ### 4.1 Menu injection and click
+- `js/content/block_channel.js` detects the overflow dropdown and resolves the associated card.
-- `content_bridge.js` injects a “Block channel” menu item into YouTube’s overflow menu.
+- It then calls `content_bridge.js:injectFilterTubeMenuItem(dropdown, videoCard)` to render the “Block channel” menu entry.
-- On click, `handleBlockChannelClick(channelInfo, ...)` runs.
+- On click, `content_bridge.js:handleBlockChannelClick(channelInfo, ...)` runs.

 ### 4.2 Resolve missing identifiers (best-effort)
 - If only a handle is known, attempt to resolve UC ID via: